rust-lang/book/src/ch03-03-how-functions-work.md

 ### Function Bodies

 Function bodies are made up of a series of statements optionally ending in an expression.
-So far, we've only seen functions without an ending expression, but we have seen expressions as parts of statements.
+So far, we’ve only seen functions without an ending expression, but we have seen expressions as parts of statements.
 Since Rust is an expression-based language, this is an important distinction to understand.
-Other languages don't have the same distinctions, so let's look at what statements and expressions are and how their differences affect the bodies of functions.
+Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and how their differences affect the bodies of functions.

 #### Statements and Expressions

-We've already been using both statements and expressions. *Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value.
-Let's look at some examples.
+We’ve already been using both statements and expressions. *Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value.
+Let’s look at some examples.

 Creating a variable and assigning a value to it with the `let` keyword is a statement.
 In this example, `let y = 6;` is a statement: